 - Holding the key to unlock and lock facility

 - Lead meeting (read format)

 - Get speakers if applicable

 - Great newcomers

 - Buy chips and recognize time in program

 - Run and document business meetings that are run on a regular basis

-- · Stay connected to facility manager
+- Stay connected to facility manager

 - Set up and clean up meeting room

-• Select and Fill Positions (elected if possible, otherwise volunteers) \More information in the section "Suggestions for CoDA Meeting Service Positions"
+Select and Fill Positions (elected if possible, otherwise volunteers)

-- Treasurer: The Treasurer holds all Seventh Tradition donations, pays rent, and sends excess funds beyond a prudent reserve to the local Intergroup, Voting Entity and/or CoDependents Anonymous World. - Group Service Rep (GSR): The GSR is elected by the meeting to act as a liaison between the meeting and the next service level providing information in both directions.
+- Treasurer: The Treasurer holds all Seventh Tradition donations, pays rent, and sends excess funds beyond a prudent reserve to the local Intergroup, Voting Entity and/or Co-Dependents Anonymous, Inc. - Group Service Rep (GSR): The GSR is elected by the meeting to act as a liaison between the meeting and the next service level providing information in both directions. - Literature Person: The literature person orders, sells and keeps inventory and cash flow records of the group's literature. - Contact Person(s): The contact person responds to telephone, email or other inquiries.